simonmichael/hledger/MANUAL.md

 ### Reporting

-These are the commands for querying your ledger.
+These are the commands for actually querying your ledger.
+The most basic reporting commands are `print`, `register` and `balance`:

 #### print